BigWigsMods/packager/README.md

 ### Build type keywords

-`alpha`, `debug`, `retail`, `no-lib-strip`, and `do-not-package` are build type keywords and are used to conditionally run a block of code based on the build type with the use of comments.
+Specific keywords used in a comment at the start (`@keyword@`) and end (`@end-keyword@`) of a block of code can be used to conditionally run that code based on the build type.
+If the build type does not match, the block of code is comment out so line numbers do not change.

+Supported keywords and when the code block will run:

+- `alpha`: in untagged builds.
+- `debug`: never.
+Code will only run when using an unpackaged source.
+- `do-not-package`: never.
+Same as `debug` except removed from the packaged file.
+- `no-lib-strip`: _(not supported in Lua files)_ in any build other than a *nolib* build.
+- `retail`,`version-retail`,`version-classic`,`version-bc`: based on game
+  version.

-`@do-not-package@` and `@end-do-not-package@` are a bit special.
-Everything between the tags, including the tags themselves, will be removed from the file.
+`do-not-package` is a bit special.
+Everything between the tags, including the tags themselves, will always be removed from the packaged file.
 This will cause the line numbers of subsequent lines to change, which can result in bug report line numbers not matching the source code.
 The typical usage is at the end of Lua files surrounding debugging functions and other code that end users should never see or execute.

 All keywords except `do-not-package` can be prefixed with `non-` to inverse the logic.
 When doing this, the keywords should start and end a **block comment** as shown below.

+More examples are available on the [wiki page](https://github.com/BigWigsMods/packager/wiki/Repository-Keyword-Substitutions#debug-replacements).

 #### In Lua files